Is My Child with ADHD on the Autism Spectrum?

 Why Parents Miss Signs of Asperger’s Syndrome

 Parents may be slow to pick up on AS in their child.
 Its subtle combination of symptoms leaves parents wondering if anything is wrong or if the symptoms are part of their child’s personality.
 A child with an unusual special interest, like the Titanic, may seem delightful to an adult, but odd to another 7-year-old.
 When a child goes to preschool, social difficulties become more evident.
 Typically, kids with AS are unable to make friends.
 They have a hard time reading other people or understanding humor.

 Most children with AS want to make friends, but they don’t know how.
-Their poor conversation skills and difficulty reading social cues can lead to loneliness and depression as they go through middle school.
+Their poor conversation skills and difficulty reading social cues can lead to loneliness or a mood disorder as they go through middle school.

 Asperger’s Diagnosis and Treatment

 Getting Evaluated for Asperger’s Syndrome: Parents who suspect that their child has Asperger’s syndrome should consult with a developmental and behavioral pediatrician, a child psychiatrist, or a psychologist with expertise in the autism spectrum.
 The evaluation will likely involve observing your child and talking to you about his development.
 You may be asked about your child’s social interaction and communication skills.
 Your child may undergo several tests to determine her level of intellect and academic abilities, and to assess her abilities in the areas of speech, language, and visual-motor problem-solving.

 Parents can assist the doctor’s evaluation.
 Write down any symptoms you have noticed, key personal information (any major stress or recent life changes), a list of medications, vitamins, and supplements your child takes, and questions you want to ask the doctor.

 Treatment Plan for Children with Asperger’s Syndrome: Most children benefit from early, specialized interventions that focus on behavior management and social-skills training: learning how to interpret gestures, eye contact, tone of voice, humor, and sarcasm, for example.
 Cognitive behavior therapy may help them manage obsessive behavior and anxiety.